Azure-Samples/azure-sql-db-django/README.md

 }
 ```

 Please note that for this sample we decided to avoid to have secrets in the `settings.py` file.
-All sensistive detail will be loaded from enviroment variables.
+All sensitive detail will be loaded from environment variables.
 For development purposes you can create and `.env` file, using the provided `.env.sample`, to provide database connection info.

 > [!WARNING]
-> [mssql-django](https://github.com/microsoft/mssql-django) doesn't support using time zones so the recommendation is to ensure the `USE_TZ` option is set to `False`.
+> [mssql-django](https://github.com/microsoft/mssql-django) doesn't support using time zones yet, so the recommendation is to ensure the `USE_TZ` option is set to `False`.
 >
 >```sql
 >